Practice Area

 Overview

-Our Banking & Financial Institutions practice group has extensive experience with regulatory and transactional issues for clients ranging from publicly-traded, diversified bank holding companies to single-office community banks.
-We advise our clients on day-to-day operational issues as well as corporate, securities, and regulatory aspects of the financial services industry, including:
+Our Banking & Financial Institutions practice group has extensive experience with regulatory and transactional issues for clients ranging from publicly traded, diversified bank holding companies to single-office community banks.
+We advise our clients on day-to-day issues as well as corporate, securities, and regulatory aspects of the financial services industry, including:

 • bank holding company formation and regulation;